frkngksl/HintInject/README.md

 # HideThunk
 HideThunk is a shellcode embedder that I developed while playing with the PE file and Import Directory Table structures.
-It takes a raw shellcode file and puts the shellcode in chunks into the Hint/Name Table which are reachable via the Import Lookup Table of a fake imported DLL entry on the loader executable.
+It takes a raw shellcode file and puts the shellcode in chunks into the Hint/Name Table entries which are reachable via the Import Lookup Table of a fake imported DLL entry on the loader executable.
+The loader then merges these chunks to execute the shellcode

 # DLL Loading Process
 Before explaining how HideThunk works, I want to briefly mention about the DLL Loading process by referencing a post in Stack Overflow.